Make a Video Call with LLM: A Measurement Campaign over Six Mainstream Apps: Measurement Results

 \subsection{Internal Mechanism}

 In this section, we investigate the internal mechanisms of each application.
-We conduct a detailed analysis of captured network packets to evaluate key system performance metrics, including protocols, bitrate, framerate, and video packet sending pattern.
-Additionally, to probe the input modality of the underlying LLM, we employ a series of targeted prompts.
-With the exception of bitrate, which requires further explanation, all findings from this section are summarized in Table~\ref{tab:mechanism}.
+We conduct a detailed analysis of captured network packets to evaluate key system performance metrics, including protocols, bitrate, frame rate, and video packet sending pattern.
+We further examine two LLM-specific characteristics: the input modality of the underlying model -- probed via a series of targeted prompts -- and the verbosity of the AI's response, measured as the average number of output tokens per reply.
+All findings from this section are summarized in Table~\ref{tab:mechanism}.

 \parahead{Network protocols.} In terms of application-layer protocols, we observe heterogeneity across different AI video chat systems.
-Specifically, \chatgpt, \grok, \doubao, and \yuanbao all rely on the traditional RTP/RTCP stack -- a protocol suite widely adopted in RTC systems.
-Notably, \grok was found to have more than two media streams (audio + video) identifiable via distinct SSRCs (Synchronization Source Identifiers).
-This observation indicates that \grok uses a customized version of the RTP/RTCP protocol.
-By contrast, \gemini employs QUIC at both the transport and application layers.
+Specifically, \chatgpt, \grok, \doubao, \yuanbao, and \qwen all rely on the RTP/RTCP stack -- a protocol suite widely adopted in RTC systems for media transport (RTP) and feedback / control (RTCP), typically multiplexed on the same UDP port (RTCP-mux, RFC~5761).
+By contrast, \gemini employs QUIC at both the transport and application layers, which provides its own congestion control and reliability without a separate control protocol.

+Although every RTP-based application carries audio and video on independent SSRCs (Synchronization Source Identifiers), the number of SSRCs per session varies (Table~\ref{tab:mechanism}). \chatgpt, \yuanbao, and \qwen use the minimum of two SSRCs (one audio + one video), while \doubao occasionally adds short-lived auxiliary streams (2--4 SSRCs total). \grok stands out with five concurrent uplink SSRCs: one audio, one always-on baseline simulcast layer at \textasciitilde1\,fps, two higher-resolution simulcast layers, and one RTX (retransmission) stream.
+This is consistent with standard WebRTC simulcast (RFC~8853) and RTX (RFC~4588), but is unusual in our sample set -- the other RTP-based applications transmit only a single video layer.
+Doubao's RTP packetization is also non-standard: each packet is prefixed with a fixed 2-byte header (\texttt{0xca 00}) before the RFC-3550 RTP header, requiring a custom parser to extract media metadata from the wire.